BitlessByte0/open_registrations/README.md

 This is the Url you will need to put in the config.json file under webhookUrl

 ## Credits
-- Martin (provided me with a power shell script which was the backbone for this project)
+- Martin Smyth (provided me with a power shell script which was the backbone for this project)

 ## Requirements